 “Making Large Taxable Gifts” describes which gifts might not achieve their intended objectives if certain anti-abuse regulations are adopted and which are not subject to that risk, points out long-term consequences of using one’s entire exemption now, and reviews the interaction of these tools with basis step-up issues.

 The live presentation of this webinar was approved for 1.8 hours of general CLE credit in Missouri and 1.5 hours of general CLE credit in California, Illinois, and Texas.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.

 Please note that this is a 90-minute webinar